 If you’re not an iPhone user, there are other cash back credit cards that will get much more value from your regular spending.
 The Citi® Double Cash Card, for example, offers 2% cash back rewards on every purchase you make (1% cash back when you buy, plus 1% as you pay for those purchases).
 That’s regardless of whether you pay with a mobile wallet or not and also has no annual fee.
-The Blue Cash Preferred® Card from American Express, with a $95 annual fee, has cash back rewards that we deemed “exceptional” in some categories, like 6% at U.S. supermarkets for the first $6,000 you spend every year, then 1%.
+The Blue Cash Preferred® Card from American Express, with a $0 intro annual fee for the first year, then $95, has cash back rewards that we deemed “exceptional” in some categories, like 6% at U.S. supermarkets for the first $6,000 you spend every year, then 1%.
 And if you’re looking for a travel rewards card, then the Chase Sapphire Preferred is our clear winner among cards with an annual fee under $100.

 - Intro offer:N/A